Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Experiments

 \textbf{Training Configurations.} We augment the training data with random horizontal flip, vertical flip and $90^\circ$ rotation.
 The batch size is 16, and the patch size for LR is 48$\times$48.
 The model is trained with the Adam optimizer~\cite{Adam} by setting $\beta_1=0.9$ and $\beta_2=0.999$ for 400 epochs.
 The learning rate is initially set to $1\times10^{-4}$ and is decayed to $5\times10^{-5}$ after 200 epochs.
 The experiments are conducted with PyTorch~\cite{PyTorch} on an Nvidia GeForce RTX 2080Ti GPU.

 \textbf{Evaluation Configurations.} There is no GT when inputting the original short-focus and telephoto images directly, so we also use the processed LR and Ref as input and warped telephoto as GT to compare the various methods by rule and line.
-Three common metrics on RGB channels are computed, \ie, peak signal to noise ratio (PSNR), structural similarity (SSIM)~\cite{SSIM} and learned perceptual image patch similarity (LPIPS)~\cite{LPIPS}.
+Three common metrics (\ie, PSNR, SSIM~\cite{SSIM} and LPIPS~\cite{LPIPS}) on RGB channels are computed.
 Noted that the scene of the Ref is the same as the center area of LR.
 In addition to calculating the metrics on the full image (marked as \emph{Full-Image}), we also calculate the metrics of the area excluding the center (marked as \emph{Corner-Image}).
 And all patches for visual comparison are selected from the area excluding the center of the whole image.